 Canada and the United States have created strong models for the prevention of criminals crossing the border trying to escape and avoid prosecution.
 Further programs have been developed such as the Shiprider pilot program which works with integrated Border Enforcement teams and security task forces to support the cross designated officers employed by Canada and the United States who are patrolling the maritime areas between both countries.
 The Beyond the Border Action Plan continually creates new resources that build on the current law enforcement programs.

 Canada and the United States are working to develop joint trade and the trusted trader programs have been additionally coordinated and improved.
 Both countries continue to instruct and position Shiprider teams to give cross-border stability of law enforcement operations in joint waterways.
-If you would like additional information on the Beyond the Border Action Plan contact AFC International or chat with us on Twitter, LinkedIn and Google+.
+If you would like additional information on the Beyond the Border Action Plan contact AFC International or chat with us on Twitter, and LinkedIn.